facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Knowing your lifestyle essentials would provide a good first step in calculating how much you need for retirement.

-Therefore, do take a moment to evaluate the type of lifestyle you wish to have at that stage of life.
+Therefore, take a moment to evaluate the lifestyle you wish to have at that stage of life.

-That being said, it might be difficult to accurately pinpoint what we want 40 years down the road since our priorities might shift along the way as well.
+That said, it might be difficult to pinpoint accurately what we want 40 years from now since our priorities might also shift along the way.

-Therefore, It’s always better to overestimate your household expenses instead of trying to spread yourself too thin.
+Therefore, It’s always better to overestimate your household expenses instead of spreading yourself too thin.

-The key is to have a plan that allows you to live simply yet comfortably enough on your own terms.
+The key is having a plan that allows you to live simply yet comfortably on your own terms.

-That being said, finding the balance is always tricky since you don’t want to under or over save as it means exchanging more of your current time and energy for it.
+That being said, finding the balance is always tricky since you don’t want to under or oversave, as this means exchanging more of your current time and energy for it.

 2) Determine When You Wish To Retire: Average Retirement Age in Singapore